-The study adhered to the tenets of the Declaration of Helsinki and was approved by the Ethics Committee of the Zhongshan Ophthalmic Center.
-The medical records of 736 consecutive highly myopic patients totaling 1472 eyes were reviewed at the High Myopia Clinic at Zhongshan Ophthalmic Center from Jan 2014 to Jul 2016.
-High myopia was defined as a refractive error of \leq -6.0 diopters and axial length (AL) of ≥ 26.5 mm.
-Eighty-eight eyes (5.98%) were excluded due to AL less than 26.5 mm (12 eyes), rhegmatogenous retinal detachment (53 eyes), and poor-quality OCT images (23 eyes).

-41 25 Thus, 1384 eyes were enrolled in this study.
+The medical records of 736 consecutive highly myopic patients totalling 1472 eyes were reviewed at the High Myopia Clinic at Zhongshan Ophthalmic Center from January 2014 to July 2016.
+High myopia was defined as a refractive error of ≤-6.0 diopters and axial length (AL) of ≥26.5 mm.
+Eighty-eight eyes (5.98%) were excluded due to AL less than 26.5 mm (12 eyes), rhegmatogenous retinal detachment (53 eyes) and poor-quality OCT images (23 eyes).
+Thus, 1384 eyes were enrolled in this study.

 Comprehensive ocular examinations were performed in all participants.
 Spherical equivalent refraction (SER) was measured using an autorefractometer (KR-8900 version 1.07, Topcon Corporation, Tokyo, Japan) after complete cycloplegia for both eyes.
 Best-corrected visual acuity (BCVA) was determined with Snellen VA charts and was converted to the logarithm of the minimal angle of resolution (logMAR) for statistical analysis.
-AL was recorded using the IOL Master (Carl Zeiss, Tubingen, Germany) and fundus photographs (FP) were obtained using a TRC50LX (Topcon Corp.).
+AL was recorded using the IOL Master (Carl Zeiss, Tubingen, Germany) and fundus photographs (FP) were obtained using a TRC50LX (Topcon).
 OCT images were obtained with a spectral-domain OCT (SD-OCT, Heidelberg Engineering, Heidelberg, Germany) by a single experienced examiner who was masked to the clinical diagnosis.
-Vertical and horizontal scans that passed through the center of the fovea and raster scans which cover all the macular complications were obtained in each eye.
+Vertical and horizontal scans that passed through the centre of the fovea and raster scans, which cover all the macular complications were obtained in each eye.

-Two experienced retinal specialists (X.Z and X.D) read all of the FP and OCT.
-The presence of myopic maculopathy was defined and classified based on the International Photographic Classification and

-Grading System for Myopic Maculopathy4.
-Eight macular complications were identified, including foveal schisis, extrafoveal schisis, SRD, ERM, FTMH, lamellar MH, CNV and macular hemorrhage.
+Two experienced retinal specialists (XZ and XD) read all of the FP and OCT.
+The presence of myopic maculopathy was defined and classified based on the International Photographic Classification and Grading System for Myopic Maculopathy.
+Eight macular complications were identified, including foveal schisis, extrafoveal schisis, SRD, ERM, FTMH, lamellar MH, CNV and macular haemorrhage.
 All cases of CNV were diagnosed through a combination of OCT and FFA.
-DSM was defined as the presence of an inward bulge of the macular retinal pigment epithelium (RPE) of >50 μm in the vertical, horizontal direction, or both, and was diagnosed with an OCT image according to the method designed by Ellabban and Ohsugi et al.^{5, 6} ERM was defined as an avascular, fibrocellular membrane on the inner retinal surface7.
-FTMH was characterized by a vertical split in the neurosensory layers of foveal region.
-Lamellar MH was defined as a partial thickness defect of the macular area, with an irregular foveal contour and a schisis between inner and outer retinal layers, with intact photoreceptors8.
-The choroidal thickness (CT) was measured from the outer portion of the hyper-reflective line that corresponded to the RPE to the inner surface of the sclera using a single masked author9.
-Measurements were taken of the parafoveal choroid at 2 mm superiorly, inferiorly, temporally, and nasally to the fovea using a built-in caliber tool (Fig 1).
+DSM was defined as the presence of an inward bulge of the macular retinal pigment epithelium (RPE) of >50 μm in the vertical, horizontal direction or both, and was diagnosed with an OCT image according to the method designed by Ellabban and Ohsugi et al. ERM was defined as an avascular, fibrocellular membrane on the inner retinal surface.
+FTMH was characterised by a vertical split in the neurosensory layers of foveal region.
+Lamellar MH was defined as a partial thickness defect of the macular area, with an irregular foveal contour and a schisis between inner and outer retinal layers, with intact photoreceptors.
+The choroidal thickness (CT) was measured from the outer portion of the hyper-reflective line that corresponded to the RPE to the inner surface of the sclera using a single masked author.9 Measurements were taken of the parafoveal choroid at 2 mm superiorly, inferiorly, temporally and nasally to the fovea using a built-in calibre tool (figure 1).
 The average value from these four locations is defined as the parafoveal choroidal thickness (PFCT).
 The ratio of the subfoveal to the parafoveal CT (S/PCT) was also calculated.